Vikki7733/ChattingAssistant/Readme.md

-# qBraid Chat Assistant
+# Chat Assistant

-Welcome to the qBraid Chating Assistant!
+Welcome to the Chating Assistant!

 The idea is to create chat assistant that can help users to interact with an AI model (gpt-4o & gpt-4o-mini).
 Users can interact and send general prompts to the chat agent to experience real-time communication.
 Additionally, users can create a quantum job - Submit a quantum job for execution on a simulator or QPU.
 Users can also find the list of quantum devices available and fetch the list of submitted jobs.